simonesilvestroni/ssil-website/_webdesign/minutes-to-midnight.md

 ## Design

 The theme is handcrafted by applying styles to the layouts.
-I'm using a subset of Bootstrap's SASS source as a base, with my theme and functionality built on top of it.
-I'm planning to ditch Bootstrap in the near future for a custom-made micro framework written in pure traditional CSS with a utility-first classes approach.
-Once the SASS is compiled, the build process takes care of various optimizations.
-I only load the minified stylesheet on production:
+I'm using [Simple CSS](https://simplecss.org) as a base, with my custom components built in plain CSS on top of it.
+I only load a minified stylesheet on production:

 ```html
 {% raw %}{% if jekyll.environment == "production" -%}